joshua-jerred/WavGen/README.md

 # WavGen

 A simple C++ library that creates single channel .wav audio files with basic sine waves.

+The included example will generate a one second wav file with two tones.